morzan1001/forward_auth_grpc_plugin/README.md

 ### Why i created this plugin

 I had the problem that my entire backend speaks grpc. all services of a microservice infrastructure communicate with each other via grpc.
 But I wanted to use traefik to check authentication.
 Otherwise I would have had to write logic for this in every service.
 Traefik already offers a [forwardAuth](https://doc.traefik.io/traefik/middlewares/http/forwardauth/) for http backends.
-In fact, my first setup was to use this forward auth and then the plugin [http2grcp](https://github.com/v-electrolux/http2grpc), but the constant translation in protocols was a bit unpleasant :D
+In fact, my first setup was to use this forward auth and then the plugin [http2grcp](https://github.com/v-electrolux/http2grpc), but the constant translation in protocols was a bit unpleasant :smile:

 ## Installation